jandanielewicz/symfony-auth-example/README.md

 ```

-* Use this generate token for accessing resources
+* Use ^^ this to generate token for accessing resources

+* getting your user data (use token returned in json from login)
 ```http request
 GET /user
 X-Auth-Token: {}